Moorea - Docking

 Security:

 Be sure to secure your dinghy and outboard and raise both at night, as well as remove any loose items from the deck.
 It is advisable to leave someone onboard if going ashore at night.
-See Related User Comments for a recent incident off Oponuhu Beach, Moorea.
+See the Comments section about an incident off Oponuhu Beach, Moorea.

 Marinas: